 This month I was attending the Berlinale film festival closing night.
-On the 1st of January I was publishing a post about Berlin 2020.
-And now we stay home, accept the situation, reconsider priorities and change habits, but one good news is that cities, beloved museums, the mountains and the beaches will still be there.
+And now we accept the new situation and change habits, but one good news is that cities, museums, mountains and the beaches will still be there.

 Mitte means middle and is considered today downtown of Berlin, but for almost 30 years was divided between East and West Berlin.

 Berlin has an important heritage from the Prussian Empire, and many cultural monuments are located in Mitte: Brandenburg Gate, Reichstag, TV Tower, Bebelplatz with Humboldt University, just to name a few (since the list is very long).

 Reichstag building is the seat of German Parliament (Bundestag) and it can be visited for free, only registration is required at least a day in advance online.
 Best to spend the afternoon or evening visiting the building with its famous glass dome, where I took the below picture at sunset.

 Hackescher Höfe is a complex of 8 interconnected courtyards, designed in Art Nouveau and filled with small boutiques and galleries.
 But also a cinema, a theater and a even a yoga studio.

 In Bebelplatz you can admire Hedwig Cathedral and the Humboldt University, attend a concert at State Opera Unter den Linden, go the rooftop of the Hotel de Rome, or reach Berlin Dom and unique Museum Island – a must – even just for sightseeing.

 The Berlin concert hall (Konzerthaus) is located at the historic square called Gendarmenmarkt and is flanked in perfect symmetry by the French Cathedral (Französischer Dom) and the German Cathedral (Deutscher Dom).